Sandhiyamrs/NM_Sandhiya_DS/README.md

 # NM_Sandhiya_DS
 "Decoding emotions through sentiment analysis of social media conversations"

-# 📊 Emotion Detection from Social Media Posts
+# 📊 Emotion Detection from Social Media Posts using NLP & Machine Learning

 ## 🔍 Overview

+This project focuses on analyzing social media text data (such as tweets or posts) to automatically detect human emotions.
+Using Natural Language Processing (NLP) and Machine Learning / Deep Learning models, the system classifies text into emotions like Joy, Anger, Sadness, Fear, Surprise, and Neutral.

-This project analyzes social media text (tweets/posts) and identifies emotions such as **joy, anger, sadness, fear, surprise, and neutral** using **NLP and Machine Learning/Deep Learning models**.
-The goal is to extract emotional insights from large amounts of unstructured social media data.
+The aim is to extract meaningful emotional insights from large volumes of unstructured social media data, which can be useful for understanding public opinion, mental health trends, and user sentiment.

 ---